goodfr/shiny_starter/README.md

     # optionnal step if docker hub is used / mandatory if the repository is not part of docker hub
     # docker pull <name_of_the_repository>/shiny_test:v1
     docker run --name shiny_test -p 3838:3838 <name_of_the_repository>/shiny_test:v1

+Done so far and working with docker :
+  * mono app ok
+  * multi file app ok
+  * app as a package ?